Code of ConductUpdatedThursday April 15, 2021 byRye Brook Youth Soccer.

 8. I will demonstrate fair play and good sportsmanship and also encourage fair play and good sportsmanship from others.

 All players are expected to understand and agree to the above Player Principles.
 Failure to follow the Player Principles may result in discussions between the player, his/her parents and coaches, loss of playing time and/or ultimately removal from the Club.
+No refunds will be given in these situations.

 The following eight RBYS “Coach’s Principles” are established by RBYS for all soccer club activities and events: